The anabolic window: does it exist?

 Probably less than you may have thought, right?

 If you’re eating well, you should be able to build muscle.
-It seems the exception is if you’ve fasted prior to exercise (12-24 hours).
+It seems the exception is if you’ve fasted before exercise (12-24 hours).
 In this case, your body will have gone into a fasting state and so won’t be inclined to build muscle.
 So, if you fast, it’s probably a good idea to have something before or immediately after exercising.

-4. Fast protein or slow protein – doesn’t make a difference!
+4. Fast protein or slow protein

 Fast protein is something like whey, slow protein is something like casein, and it doesn’t matter which one you have, you’ll build muscle equally well.

-5. It isn’t just about food!
+5. It isn’t just about food

 Optimisation for strength training is so much more than just adequate nutrition.
-The same concepts apply as to any other athlete:
+The same concepts apply to any other athlete:

 - Make sure your nutrition is well-balanced and adequate.
 Not just protein, but you need the right amounts of carbs and fats as well.
-High quality wholefoods are best.
+High-quality wholefoods are best.
 Our Ultimate Performance Blood Test gives an indication of your nutrition including important vitamins, minerals, and proteins.